 Ans.
 The owner of the property is eligible for the tax benefits on home loans, if it is a couple taking a home loan, they are both eligible, individually for the benefits.
 In the case of a joint loan, the people taking the home loan need to be co-owners in order to qualify for the benefits.

 Ans.
-Taxpayers who are paying a housing loan can claim the tax deduction on interest payment of up to Rs 1,50,000 per annum under Section 80EEA.
+Taxpayers who are paying a housing loan can claim the tax deduction on interest payments of up to Rs 1,50,000 per annum under Section 80EEA.

 Ans.
 You can easily calculate your tax benefits using an online calculator.
 In order to calculate your tax benefits, the details you will need are, the loan amount, tenure, interest rate, loan stare date, gross annual income and the existing deduction under section 80C/D